Nomenclature

 and 1989 for all the genes of the human TRG locus [4,5].

 The rules for the IG and TR IMGT gene nomenclature and IMGT allele nomenclature for sequence polymorphisms are described in the IMGT Scientific chart. - IMGT gene names and IMGT gene definitions for the human IG [6-10] and TR genes [11,12] have been approved by HGNC, the HUman Genome Organization (HUGO) Gene Nomenclature Commitee in 1999.
-Gene names can be searched using Genew: Human Gene Nomenclature Database Search Engine.
+Gene names can be searched using Human Gene Nomenclature Database Search Engine.
 Note that, in the HUGO symbols, slashes and parentheses are omitted, and capital letters replace the lower-case letters found in some provisional IMGT gene names.
 Otherwise the gene symbols and all the full names (including slashes and parentheses) are identical in IMGT and HUGO nomenclatures.

 - IMGT is delegated by HGNC to assign immunoglobulin and T cell receptor gene symbols and alleles, via the IMGT/LIGM-DB database, and HLA gene symbols and alleles via the IMGT/HLA database [13].